 The data showed that the magnetic field fluctuates rapidly in size on the sunward side of Jupiter because of pressure variations in the solar wind, an effect studied in further detail by the two Voyager spacecraft.
 It was also discovered that streams of high-energy atomic particles are ejected from the Jovian magnetosphere and travel as far as the orbit of the Earth.
 Energetic protons were found and measured in the Jovian radiation belt and electric currents were detected flowing between Jupiter and some of its moons, particularly Io.

-Pioneer 10 flew past Jupiter in December of 1973, followed by Pioneer 11 exactly one year later.
+Exploration of Jupiter Pioneer 10 flew past Jupiter in December of 1973, followed by Pioneer 11 exactly one year later.
 They provided important new data about Jupiter's magnetosphere, and took some low resolution photographs of the planet.

 Voyager 1 flew by in March 1979 followed by Voyager 2 in July of the same year.
 The Voyagers vastly improved our understanding of the Galilean moons and discovered Jupiter's rings.
 They also took the first close up images of the planet's atmosphere.